 So what does it mean, and how can brands do it right?

-Before we get into that, let’s take a quick rewind back into the past.
+Before we get into that and how we got to the experience economy, let’s take a quick rewind back into the past.

 Remember the transaction economy?

 If you’re 30 years or older, you might remember the transaction economy.
 It was pretty basic: As consumers, the main thing we cared about when making a purchase was just that - making the purchase.
 Our shopping expectations were targeted and specific, and were largely centered around convenience.
 We wanted to walk into a store, find what we wanted on a shelf, and then walk out of the store with it.
 We wanted to walk into a bank, cash a check, and then walk out of the branch with it.